What It’s Like to Have Your Wisdom Teeth Removed

 My mom drove me to the oral surgeon that morning.
-I believe my appointment was around 9 or 10.
+You need to bring someone with you since you will be too out of it to drive home.
+I believe my appointment was for 9am.
 No one else was in the waiting room.
 I looked blankly through magazines waiting to be called back in.
-I was the first one there so I was sure that I would be called back right away.
 The anesthesiologist was running late, though, so they had to wait for him to get there.
 After an agonizing hour, he finally arrived.

 I was called into an examining room where the surgeon explained what he was going to do.
 Then the anesthesiologist explained his role.
 I left my mom in the room while they walked me back to the operating room.
-It was essentially a reclined dentist’s chair like any other used for a routine checkup.
+It was essentially a reclined dentist’s chair like any other.
 The instruments were all out, and the drip bag was waiting for me.

 The anesthesiologist wrapped my arm in a large rubber band and then tapped hard on the top of my hand to let the veins pop.
 It was not pleasant.
 I turned away and waited for it to be over.
 Gently, he let me know when he was sliding in the needle.
-It pinched as he slid it through my skin.
-Then, he inserted the tube which pinched again.
+It pinched, and then I could feel the tube slide under my skin.
 It wasn’t a good feeling, but it wasn’t excruciating.
 A tube was placed in my nostrils, and I felt cool, calming air pumping into my nose.
-It was the best feeling of the entire procedure.
-I remember drooping my head away from my violated arm.
-That’s when I must have went into the twilight sleep, just a few seconds after the needle went in.
+I remember turning my head away from my violated arm.
+That’s when I must have fallen into the twilight sleep, just a few seconds after the needle went in.

 Impacted teeth are teeth that do not break the gums.
 Partially impacted teeth come up through the gums but not all the way. (http://www.besthealthmag.ca/best-you/oral-health/expert-qa-wisdom-teeth-extraction#K1q4p81hcsyO5GpA.99)

-The next thing I remember, I heard my anesthesiologist, a real easygoing and funny guy, say, “Don’t worry, we got the whole thing on tape,” from far away.
+The next thing I remember, I heard my anesthesiologist, a real easygoing and funny guy, say from far away, “Don’t worry, we got the whole thing on tape."
 I didn’t even realize I had been out, but suddenly, I felt so heavy.
 The needle was out of my arm, and all that remained was a piece of gauze taped to the top of my hand.
 I only caught glances of what was going on.
 My vision was fuzzy, and my eyelids were so heavy that I could only open them for a few seconds at a time.
 It was the most tired my body had ever been, but my mind was racing.
-I snuck a glance at my watch and saw that not even a half hour had passed since I had gone under.
+I snuck a glance at my watch and saw that not even a half hour had passed since I had been put under.

-The nurse and doctor sat me up and walked me to another “recovery room,” presumably so that they could set up for the next surgery.
+The nurse and doctor sat me up and walked me to a “recovery room."
 I was so relieved that the procedure was over, but I was still so tired.
 I began to shake like I had the chills, though I wasn’t cold.
-The nurse wrapped me in a security blanket that felt like the blanket I had carried around as a baby.
+The nurse wrapped me in a blanket that felt like the security blanket I had carried around as a baby.
 I lay on a table and shivered, trying to wake up.
 I could hear my mom in the room talking to the nurse.
-The few times I was able to open my eyes, I knew that it was dark.
-I still don’t know what that nurse looked like, but she had a friendly voice and was wearing white.
+The few times I was able to open my eyes, I knew that it was dark in the room.
+I never did see what that nurse looked like, but she had a friendly voice and was wearing white.

 I wasn’t acting strange like the people you see in Youtube videos.
 Other people I know who have had the surgery came out acting drunk or even emotional from the anesthesia.
-It just made me weak and tired, which is nothing new to me.
+It just made me weak and tired.
 My face was numb from the tip of my nose to the bottom of my chin.
-I knew that this was the local anesthetic; I had been shot with it once before when I had had a tooth filled.
+I knew that this was the lidocaine; I had been shot with it once before when I had had a tooth filled.
 I couldn’t feel my cheeks, but I could tell they were puffy by the way I was talking.
 Even though I still couldn’t open my eyes, the nurse asked me if I was ready to go.
 I didn’t feel like I was, but I nodded anyway.

 Complications of wisdom tooth extraction include a condition called a "dry socket," when blood clots shift in the socket of your tooth, causing pain.
 Nerve damage is the worst complication, occurring in the jawbone which can cause numbness in the bottom lip.
 This is more common in older patients. (http://www.besthealthmag.ca/best-you/oral-health/expert-qa-wisdom-teeth-extraction#K1q4p81hcsyO5GpA.99)